Load data

 Set the load source

-Use the -url option to specify the path and filename from which you want to load data.
-This can be a path on the local file system or a valid URL.
-You can specify a filename only, path only, or both filename and path.
+Use the -url or -urlfile options to specify the source from which you want to load data.
+This can be standard input, a local or remote file path, or a URL.

-• Load a local file stored relative to your DSBulk installation directory:
+• Load a local file from the current working directory:

 dsbulk load -url myData.csv -k ks1 -t table1